 Every year thousands of police officers make the decision to seek promotion and undertake the not so snappily titled National Police Promotion Framework Legal Exam or NPPF to it’s friends.
-With dwindling numbers of officers, getting your stripes or pips (Bath Stars to give them their Sunday name) is harder and more competitive than ever before to succeed.
+With dwindling numbers of officers, to succeed in getting your stripes or pips (Bath Stars to give them their Sunday name) is harder and more competitive than ever before.

 Step 2 of the NPPF process for both Sergeants and Inspectors is the legal exam.
 This means 150 multiple choice questions drawn from a syllabus found in the four volumes of the Blackstone’s Police Manuals; Crime, Evidence and Procedure, Road Policing and General Police Duties.
 This is a vast amount of detailed material.
 It is perhaps not surprising that large number of officers fail the exams meaning dashed hopes and the unfortunate prospect of waiting months to resit.